 Scientists had already theoretically predicted that specifically structured surfaces can turn the wavefronts of light upside down when it propagates along them.
 “On such surfaces, called hyperbolic metasurfaces, the waves emitted from a point source propagate only in certain directions and with open (concave) wavefronts,” explains Javier Alfaro, Ph.D. student at nanoGUNE and co-author of the paper.
 These unusual waves are called hyperbolic surface polaritons.
 Because they propagate only in certain directions, and with wavelengths that are much smaller than that of light in free space or standard waveguides, they could help to miniaturize optical devices for sensing and signal processing.

 Now, the researchers developed such a metasurface for infrared light.
 It is based on boron nitride, a graphene-like 2D material, and was selected because of its capability to manipulate infrared light on extremely small length scales, which could be applied for the development of miniaturized chemical sensors or for heat management in nanoscale optoelectronic devices.
-On the other hand, the researchers succeeded to directly observe the concave wavefronts with a special optical microscope, which have been elusive so far.
+On the other hand, the researchers succeeded in directly observing the concave wavefronts with a special optical microscope, which has been elusive so far.